Men's studies: Violence

 Research on violence has been a major focus of men's studies.
 Research focuses on men as both perpetrators and victims of violence, as well as on how to involve men and boys in anti-violence work.

 Sexuality

-Studying the relation between masculinity and male sexual shame revealed that greater endorsement of traditionally masculine values was associated with increased sexual shame, and which in turn is predictive of depression.
+Studying the relation between masculinity and male sexual shame revealed that greater endorsement of traditionally masculine values was associated with increased sexual shame, which in turn is predictive of depression.

 Health

 Men's studies scholars have studied aspects of men's health and illness such as premature death and coronary heart disease.

 Work and care

 Men's studies is notably concerned with challenging gendered arrangements of work and care, and the male breadwinner role, and policies are increasingly targeting men as fathers, as a tool of changing gender relations.

 Boys and boyhoods

-The study of boys and boyhoods has emerged from within the sociology of masculinity, and focuses on the ways that ideas and expectations around gender shape boys' experiences of childhood.
+The study of boys and boyhood has emerged from within the sociology of masculinity and focuses on how ideas and expectations about gender shape boys' experiences of childhood.
 For Laurie et al., "ideas about boys and boyhood have considerable currency in shaping understandings of the causes of gender inequality, and significantly impact any efforts to transform gender-based hierarchies."